Skip to main content

 “Um… do you want dancing girls too?”
 Ajbante Kanwar asked a little awkwardly.
 She did not want to sound judgmental if the princes indulged in such things.
 Kunwar Partap looked a little aware as she failed at her tone.

-“When Daata Hukum said I will be coming here I was glad that now I can keep my promise to you.”
-Ajbante Kanwar eyed him a little surprised at his words.
+“When Daata Hukum said I would be coming here, I was glad that now I can keep my promise to you.”
+Ajbante Kanwar eyed him, a little surprised at his words.
 “If you don’t have a problem learning from me.”

 “I…” Rajkumari Ajbante Kanwar was so overwhelmed that he remembered their little conversation.
 She wanted to say yes, but the palace protocols forbade her.
 “But…” He could read her mind as he nodded.